Table of Contents

-If the Authentication determined by Issuer’s ACS is successful, transaction Status is Y. (PARes = Y)
+If the Authentication determined by Issuer’s ACS is successful, the transaction Status is Y. (PARes = Y)

-If the authentication determined by Issuer’s ACS fails, transaction Status is N. (PARes = N)
+If the authentication determined by Issuer’s ACS fails, the transaction Status is N. (PARes = N)

 Once the authentication is successful, the payment authorization is carried out.
-The merchant sends a request to the acquirer or the third party payment processor.
+The merchant sends a request to the acquirer or the 3rd party payment processor.
 For instance, Cashfree.
-Thereafter, the third party payment processor submits the request to the credit card issuing party or the account holder’s bank.
+Thereafter, the third-party payment processor submits the request to the credit card issuing party or the account holder’s bank.